Menu

 Enquire Now

-Government compensation claims for grooming and abuse UK
+Claiming government compensation for grooming and abuse - updated 2025

 If you were a victim of sexual abuse involving grooming you may be able to claim compensation even in circumstances where your consent may have been given to any abusive acts you suffered.

 This service is managed by the Criminal Claims Bureau who represent victims of crime seeking assault compensation in the UK.
-On this page victims can access legal advice to make their claim through the government scheme.
+On this page we provide more advice on how to claim for grooming and abuse through the government "criminal injury" scheme.

 Support and resources for grooming victims can be found here.